-This is a fare subsidy project to improve access to our small urban/rural fixed route public transit and will offer sudsidized fares (monthly passes) to persons who qualify based on low-income standards as set forth in Draft Funding Guidelines Vol. 2: Investments to Benefit AB1550 Populations (Low-income thresholds by County and House size).
-The project is consistent with our recently updated "Nevada County Coordinated Public Transit-Human Services Transportation Plan" and "Western Nevada County Transit Development Plan Update" and relevant sections are included application.
+This is a fare incentive project to improve access to our small urban/rural fixed route public transit and will offer free fare days connected to community events as an alternative to using cars to reduce emissions and increase ridership.
+The free fare days cover a project timeline projected to be October 2018 through August 2021.
+We will increase the current fare incentive program by offering up to 40 free fare days (versus current 30 days) per fiscal year over the project timeline schedule.
+The project will be an effective component to our overall operational effort to increase ridership (current year program statistics show a 9.3% ridership increase on the fare incentive days versus prior year).
+The project is consistent with our recently updated "Nevada County Coordinated Public Transit-Human Services Transportation Plan" and "Western Nevada County Transit Development Plan Update" and relevant sections included application.
 Public outreach will be ongoing and appropriate to the various community events and activities targeted.
-The project will improve access to lifeline services, eductional opportunities, employment and arts and recreation.